freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1470.1

 Thanks for making this.
-You need to make copy of it.
+You need to make a copy of it.
 Take a look at the "help" menu of the "copy" command.

 #### HINTS